coding-ninjas-bootcamp/practice-html-and-css-houyu611/README.md

 ### Submit your assignment

-- Please follow this tutorial to learn how to submit your assignment
+- Please follow this [guide](https://github.com/coding-ninjas-bootcamp/submission-guide) to learn how to submit your assignment

 ## Resources